 - Twin Lagoons

-The last pit stop of the excursions, this is one of my favourite as you get to do a little adventure.
+The last pit stop of the excursions, this is one of my favourite as you get to do a little adventure, one of the best things to experience in Philippines.
 We were lined up in a row with our life jackets on and dragged gently through a narrow low hanging cave into the lagoon.

 - Kayangan Lake